Coffee in Italy isn’t just a beverage: it is a part of life.

 As you may already know, the founder of the well known company Starbucks got the idea of creating his business after a trip to Italy, where he had the opportunity to come into contact with the Italian CULTure of coffee.

-Starbucks has achieved great success all around the world, I would say in every corner of the world…except Italy.
-In fact they did decide to open a Starbucks in Italy, where the idea of the company was born, but after a few months they were forced to close.
+Starbucks has achieved great success all around the world, I would say in every corner of the world but it only recently announced a partnership to open the first Starbucks store in Italy in 2017.

 Weird , isn’t it?

-The reason why Italian people don’t like it is because Starbucks promotes an image of coffee that’s completely different from the real Italian one.
+The reason why Italian people might not like it is because Starbucks promotes an image of coffee that’s completely different from the real Italian one.
 Coffee in Italy isn’t just a beverage…it is more about the moment.

 Italians find a way to have a coffee during most occasions throughout a day.
 It is a kind of friend that is always with us.

 Some of these occasions include… meeting a friend for a coffee, having a coffee for breakfast, having a coffee during a break at work, having a coffee after lunch or after dinner.

 In the southern part of Italy in particular, it is very common to invite someone to your home to have a coffee together… And woe betide you should you refuse it!
 Sothern people tend to get very offended by this.

 I almost forget to mention the most important thing: for Italians, coffee is espresso, and that’s it.
 We don’t even contemplate the existence of other types of coffee, like the American one (the soluble coffee), furthermore Italian people in general just despise it.

 Have you ever seen an Italian abroad while being offered an American coffee?
 The typical answer is: “Why should I drink this disgust???”